 The SI Fantasy Football Newsletter hits inboxes on Tuesdays and Thursdays.

-Not receiving this newsletter in your inbox?
+Not receiving this in your inbox?
 You can update your preferences and subscribe to all of SI’s newsletters here.
-You can also use that link or the opt-out box at the bottom of this newsletter if you decide a twice-weekly fantasy newsletter is not for you.

 • Kevin Hanson’s updated position rankings!
 Josh Gordon is WR24 after his reinstatement.
 Andrew Luck and Melvin Gordon have moved down.
 And more tweaks with training camp news.
 Check out his position rankings, auction prices and blurbs for his top 35 QBs, 70 RBs, 70 WRs, 35 TEs and 15 K/DST each.

 • Kevin Hanson has also been previewing the NFL one division at a time.
 Check out his overvalued/undervalued players, breakouts, sleepers and more for the NFC East, AFC East, NFC North, AFC North, NFC South, AFC South, NFC West and AFC West.

 • Does your league pick up free agents with a waiver wire?
 Adam Ronis makes the case that you should switch to Free Agent Acquisition Bidding.
 He says you’ll never look back.

 • Mock drafts!
 A 10-team mock draft, 12-team mock draft and 14-team mock draft, each with full boards and analysis of the teams.